 80% to 100% | The battery is in good to excellent working order. |

 The internal resistance of a modern ATV battery stays relatively flat throughout its service life and then increases as the battery starts to go bad.
-A high resistance reading indicates that the battery is getting close to the end of its life-span.
+A high resistance reading indicates that the battery is near the end of its life span.

 The internal resistance can vary as much as 5-10% from one batch of batteries to another.
 For the most accurate results, you need to measure the resistance of your specific battery when it is brand new as a reference for later testing.

-A few years down the line, when you teat again and get a significantly higher reading, you know that the battery doesn’t have much time left.
+A few years later, when you teat again and get a significantly higher reading, you know the battery doesn’t have much time left.

-Both Method 1 and 2 give you a relatively good indication of your battery’s health, but the accuracy of consumer-grade test tools are not always the best.
+Method 1 and 2 give you a relatively good indication of your battery’s health, but the accuracy of consumer-grade test tools is not always the best.

 To get the most reliable results, you should have it tested with a professional load testing tool.
 A proper load test should draw a load that is half of the batteries rated cold-cranking amps for 10 seconds.